 See more »

-The opening credits show various objects smashing through glass panels, such as kitchen knives, fire escape ladder, Logs, Coaster pieces, etc which are reference to all the deaths (including the premonitions) from the first 4 Final Destination installments.
+The opening credits show various objects smashing through glass panels, such as kitchen knives, fire escape ladder, logs, coaster pieces, etc. which are reference to all the deaths from the first four films.
 See more »

 Was this review helpful to you?